 2. The explanatory notes provide guidance.
 While not all of this guidance will be suitable for every claim, parties are nevertheless encouraged to follow this guidance unless there are good reasons not to do so.

-3. Unless otherwise stated, references to paragraph numbers in the DRD are to Practice Direction 51U.
+3. Unless otherwise stated, references to paragraph numbers in the DRD are to the paragraph numbers in Practice Direction 57AD.
 If there is a conflict between the DRD and the Practice Direction, the Practice Direction will prevail.

 4. The DRD does not need to be completed in cases where an order for only Models A and/or B Extended Disclosure is sought.
 Section 1A and Section 2 of the DRD only need to be completed if the parties are seeking an order for Extended Disclosure involving a search-based Disclosure Model (i.e. Models C, D and/or E).
 Where Model C Extended Disclosure is proposed, Section 1B of the DRD will also need to be completed.